RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 - Blazor client-side performs better with better CPU and bandiwdth (no sh#t !), the Time to Interactive is now acceptable.

-### Cost

-#### Learning / training
+### Learning

-If your team already uses ASPNET Core MVC or Razor Pages, there isn't a lot of things to learn, that's again one of the great thing about Blazor : if you  already know ASPNET, you will feel like it's just an other library that will open a lot of things.
+If your team already uses ASPNET Core MVC or Razor Pages, there isn't a lot of things to learn.
+That's one of the great thing about Blazor : if you  already know ASPNET, you will feel like it's just an other library that will open a lot of things.

-#### Setup
+### Hosting Setup

 Blazor Client-side : there is no additionnal setup to do if you use the hosted template because your ASPNET app will embed the client-side binaries and all the necessary configurations.
 If you need to publish your app in a standalone app then you can read the instructions [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/webassembly?view=aspnetcore-3.1).

 Blazor Server-side : You need to setup WebSocket because it's the most efficient way to handle SignalR connection.
 You can find more informations [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/server?view=aspnetcore-3.1).

-#### Hosting
+### Hosting cost

 Blazor client-side :
 - given the size of the downloaded binaries, it might increase your bandwidth bill, but it's only a few meg compared to dozens of images or video, it might not be relevant in your case.